5cover/Destins-BUT/REGLES.md

-# regle du destin BUT informatique
+# Règles du destin BUT informatique

 ## But du jeu